esamattis/slimux/README.md

 list of available tmux panes and you can choose one by hitting enter on top of one.

 Also REPL commands can have custom pre, post and escape hooks.
-These allow interaction with some more complex REPLs such as the CoffeeScript REPL.
+These allows interaction with some more complex REPLs such as the CoffeeScript REPL.

 This plugin borrows ideas and some code from [vim-slime][].